MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 > [!NOTE]
 >
->- More output parameters minght be proposed such as field coordinates, polygons, bounding boxes and page numbers.
+>- More output parameters might be proposed such as field coordinates, polygons, bounding boxes and page numbers.
 These aren't listed on purpose as they're intended for advanced use.
 >
 >- Coordinates are represented as percentages of the document's height and width, originating from the top-left corner.
 For instance, if coordinates X = 0.10 and Y = 0.20 are given, this signifies a location at 10% of the document's width along the X-axis and 20% of its height along the Y-axis, both measured from the top-left corner.